-130. The parking brake assembly, located on the transfer case rear output shaft, is a shoe and drum type.
+136. The parking brake assembly, located on the transfer case rear output shaft, is a shoe and drum type.
 Unlike the service brakes, the parking brake is mechanically operated by means of a parking brake lever (located in the cabin) and a cable, which connects the lever to the draw link on the brake shoe expander assembly.

-131. The expander assembly consists of an expander with two tapered surfaces (machined 180° apart), two rollers, two plungers (each with wedges machined into the base) and a body (refer to Figure 66).
+137. The expander assembly consists of an expander with two tapered surfaces machined 180° apart, two rollers, two plungers (each with wedges machined into the base) and a body (refer to Figure 65).

-132. When actuated, the parking brake lever pulls the inner cable of the cable assembly, which pulls the draw link outward from the brake back plate.
+138. When actuated, the parking brake lever pulls the inner cable of the cable assembly, which pulls the draw link outward from the brake back plate.
 The draw link, which is fixed to the expander, moves the expander outward.
-As the expander moves, the two rollers move with it, but also ride up the taper.
-As the rollers move, they act on the tapers on the base of each plunger causing the plungers to ride up on the rollers, thereby moving the brake shoes against the drum.
-Figure 67 shows the operation of the expander assembly in the released and the applied positions.
+As the expander moves, the two rollers move with it, but are also caused to ride up the taper.
+As the rollers move, they also act on the tapers on the base of each plunger causing the plungers to ride up on the rollers, thereby moving the brake shoes against the drum.
+Figure 66 shows the operation of the expander assembly in the released and the applied positions.

-Figure 67 Parking Brake Expander Operation
+Figure 66 Parking Brake Expander Operation

-133. Figure 68 illustrates the various components of the parking brake assembly.
+139. Figure 67 illustrates the various components of the parking brake assembly.